 Podcast file formats: In 2007 I changed these podcasts from mp3 files to m4a files as I am able to achieve a much better compression of the file size - about half the mp3 version.
 This is more friendly for download and upload given our broadband service.
 This remains an issue in 2013 where using 25 - 30 Mb mp3 files would still be asking a lot.
 I hope the sound quality remains at least adequate to the material. m4a also allows for addition of visual material but I'm leaving that out so far.
 This is a site devoted to listening, not watching; the ear not the eye.
 However m4a may present some people with problems to do with plugins.
 I am using mp3 format for the smaller "In My Study notes" podcasts, but I cannot get the same file compression.

-Ackowledgements: My thanks go to Joe Debono - see On a Clear Day - and Barb Moriarty in the AUSOM Mac users group for help with podcasting.
-Also to Bruce Skewes at West Of Moorabbin and Cheryl Grant for help with web development issues.
+Ackowledgements: My thanks go to Joe Debono - see On a Clear Day - and the late Barb Moriarty in the AUSOM Mac users group for help with podcasting.
+Also to Bruce Skewes and Cheryl Grant for help with web development issues.

 Back to home page